The late Hal Lord of Pottsville after a heat race victory at the track many fans simply referred to as Schoentown.

 Anthracite 1966 - 1975

 The track name says it all as coal was such an integral piece of its existence.
-Many of its racers worked in the mining occupation of this natural resource as well the Kuperavage brothers.
-Even some race car numbers had their origins in this industry that is unique to just three regions of Pennsylvania.
+Many of its racers and fans worked in the various coal mining occupations of this natural resource as well the Kuperavage brothers.
+Even some race car numbers had their origins because of this industry that is unique to just three regions of Pennsylvania.

-When Hurricane Agnes cut a swath of destruction up the east coast, Anthracite was inundated which the turned the infield into a pond.
+When Hurricane Agnes cut a swath of destruction up the east coast, Anthracite wasn't spared her wrath.
+Nearly 19 inches of rain fell on Schuylkill County on Friday, June 23rd, 1972, which flooded much of the county, and turned the infield into a pond.

 One of the myths surrounding Anthracite's closure was a driver's strike.
 This simply isn't true.
-In actuality, Joe Sidella was beginning to loose his eyesight.
+In actuality, Joe Sidella was beginning to loose his eye sight.
 Bernie Kuperavage wanted to get out of race promoting because of interests outside of racing.
-Joe Kuperavage wanted to continue promoting which led him to joining the promoters at Big Diamond in 1974.
-At the conclusion of the 1975 season, the track closed forever.
+But, Joe Kuperavage wanted to continue promoting which led him to joining the promoters at Big Diamond in 1974.
+At the conclusion of the 1975 season, the track would close forever.

 Today, the track remains basically as it was left after the last race was held with the exception of a few pieces of equipment being moved off the property.
 It is also very overgrown.
-Many of the structures have fallen down over time or were knocked down.
+Many of the structures have fallen down over time or were knocked down and removed.
 It is also private property which means DO NOT, under any circumstance, try to visit what remains!

 Present day image of Anthracite Raceway